 Sunrise: 8:26 AM

-Clearing this evening.
+Increasing cloudiness then 60 percent chance of flurries this evening.
+Clearing overnight.
 Wind up to 15 km/h.
 Low minus 22.
-Wind chill minus 27.
+Wind chill minus 26 overnight.

 CBC News: Weather Centre